460 N. Euclid Ave.

 • Comprehension and spelling improvement

 Since its start in 1989, the completely grant-funded Adult Literacy Program has successfully impacted the lives of over 1,000 individual adult learners with the help.
-Tutor Training will be offered in January 2013.
-If you would like to volunteer as a tutor, please contact Liz Barbee, Literacy Coordinator, (909) 931-4212.
+If you would like to volunteer as a tutor, please contact Liz Barbee, Literacy Coordinator, (909) 931-4211.
 The Literacy Office is located on the lower level of the restored historical Carnegie Cultural Center, at 123 D Street, Upland, CA 91786, next door to the Upland Public Library.

 4:30 p.m. - 5:30 p.m.
 Advanced Readers